 In the eighth chapter of the novel The Sun Also Rises, Jake describes his arrival in Pamplona, recalling that “Brett was wearing a Basque beret.
 So was Mike.”

-Up through the middle of the 19th century, the soft, round beret was traditionally the headgear of choice for French and Spanish peasants.
+Up through the middle of the 19th century, the Basque beret—described by Alan Flusser as “a close-fitting, round-crowned cap with no visor or brim”—was traditionally the headgear of choice for French and Spanish peasants.
 Berets started to attain international attention after industrialization in France and Spain led to mass production and military adoption.
 By the roaring twenties, the beret became fashionable headgear among the expatriates staying in Europe.

 Thus, Jake and his confederates in The Sun Also Rises often sport black wool berets, particularly when attending sporting events.

 One of Jake’s first actions upon meeting his friends in Pamplona is to remove his own tie, making room for his new preferred neckwear to match everyone else in Pamplona for the bullfights: a bright red satin scarf.